$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Introduction

-Once this theorem was proved, it became clear that the approach used gave a different proof of the Bourgain theorem, and ultimately the vector-valued versions given in Theorems B and C below.
+Moreover, the constant $C_p$ is independent of the coefficients of the polynomial mapping $\calP$. \end{main_theorem} Once this theorem was proven, it became clear that the approach used gives a different proof of the Bourgain theorem, and ultimately the vector-valued versions given in Theorems \ref{thm:10} and \ref{thm:11} below.